What are Community Finance loans?

-Loan applications are made through approved Salvation Army Community Finance centres, which then work with borrowers throughout the life of their loan, monitoring repayments and providing support and financial education.
+Loan applications are made through approved our Community Finance centres, which then work with you throughout the life of your loan, monitoring repayments and providing support and financial education.

 Two types of loans are available:

 Low-interest StepUP loan from $1000 to $5000 at 6.99% for a maximum of 36 months.